The ethics of wine writing

 Response Sorry, I can’t make those dates but it sounds interesting (and non compromising).
 I’ll see if Richard Hemming can make it.
 (He can’t but is involved with another national wine judging in Hungary.)

-Where The Maldives (yes, really)
+Where The Maldives (yes, really, I keep on being invited here)

 Who A particularly wine-minded hotel